What is the Post-9/11 GI Bill?

 The first GI Bill was passed in 1944 based on the estimate that some 16 million service members would be unemployed after World War II.
 Concern arose that so many people looking for a job at once would flood the market and cause another economic depression.
 The solution?
 The GI Bill, which provided job counseling, employment services and tuition assistance (among other benefits) for honorably discharged veterans.

 The GI Bill expired in 1956, and not much happened with it until 1984.
 That’s when Mississippi Representative Gillespie Montgomery introduced legislation to extend veteran benefits during peacetime.
-This became known as the Montgomery GI Bill, and it still helps pay for education and training programs for eligible candidates, although it will expire in 2030.
+This became known as the Montgomery GI Bill, and it still helps pay for education and training programs for eligible candidates opens in new window, although it will expire in 2030.
 (One requirement is that service members have spent at least two years on active duty.)

 A GI Bill for today

-In 2008, the Post-9/11 Veterans Educational Assistance Act, or Post-9/11 GI Bill, was signed into law.
+In 2008, the Post-9/11 Veterans Educational Assistance Act, or Post-9/11 GI Bill opens in new window, was signed into law.
 It expanded benefits for military service members who served on active duty after September 10, 2001.

 The bill also created the Yellow Ribbon Program, which helps fund higher education for qualifying service members at out-of-state institutions, private schools, foreign schools and graduate schools by covering fees and tuition that the Post-9/11 GI Bill doesn’t pay for.